-The 2005 - 2007 Service Plan was prepared under the direction of the Board of Directors in accordance with the Budget Transparency & Accountability Act.
+This updated version of ICBC's 2005 - 2007 Service Plan was prepared under the direction of the Board of Directors in accordance with the Budget Transparency & Accountability Act.
 The Board is accountable for the contents of the plan, including the selection of performance measures and targets.
 Further, the Board ensures ICBC achieves its objectives and measures and reports on its performance annually.
 The plan is consistent with government's strategic priorities and overall Service Plan.
-Significant assumptions and identified risks, as of December 31, 2004, have been considered in preparing the plan.
+Significant assumptions and identified risks, as of August 11, 2005, have been considered in preparing the plan.
 Achievement of results may be influenced by factors, such as legislative and other external changes, which are beyond the company's control.

-T. Richard Turner

-Chair, Board of Directors
+T. Richard Turner Chair, Board of Directors

-Paul Taylor

-President & CEO
+Paul Taylor President & CEO